Minuscule 565: History

-The manuscript is dated by the INTF to the 9th century.

 The manuscript comes from the area of the Black Sea, in Pontus.
 In 1829 it was brought to Saint Petersburg.
 The manuscript was examined and described by Eduard de Muralt, along with the codices 566, 568-572, 574, 575, and 1567.
 The text of Mark was edited in 1885 by Johannes Engebretsen Belsheim.

-The codex now is located at the Russian National Library (Gr.
+The manuscript is currently dated by the INTF to the 9th century.
+The codex is located at the Russian National Library (shelf number Gr.
 53) at Saint Petersburg.